-- 7. Locate the 2, 3-way 3.5mm (smaller) terminal blocks which you will slide together to make 1 x 6way block for J3.
+7. The 6-way 3.5mm terminal block J3 may be supplied as 2 x 3-way blocks or 3 x 2-way blocks depending on availability.
+Locate these terminal blocks which you will slot together to make 1 x 6-way block for J3.
 They have small ribs and grooves on the mating edges which must be properly engaged to enable the resultant block to sit correctly on the pcb.
 Insert in the pcb ensuring that the cable entry holes face the pcb edge.
 Solder one pin at each end and right the pcb to check you have it the right way round.
-Solder the remaining pins. - 8.
-The remaining smaller 2-way 3.5mm terminal block is now fitted into position J4 (BYPASS) with the cable entry holes facing the pcb edge
+Solder the remaining pins.

+8. The remaining 2-way 3.5mm terminal block is now fitted into position J4 (BYPASS) with the cable entry holes facing the pcb edge